 In short, there are two key takeaways.

 First, not all employers can legally layoff their employees and it is possible a layoff could in fact be a constructive dismissal, entitling the employee to termination pay.

 Second, if an employee is laid off for a period longer than is statutorily permitted (as set out above), the employer is considered to have terminated the employee.
 The employee would therefore again be entitled to termination pay, including severance pay, if applicable, as well as payments under the common law.

-If you have any questions relating to your employment, including in relation to a temporary layoff, termination of employment, or if you have questions about being fired or wrongfully dismissed, please contact Toronto employment lawyers, Sultan Lawyers at email@example.com or 416-214-2111.
+If you have any questions relating to your employment, including in relation to a temporary layoff, termination of employment, or if you have questions about being fired or wrongfully dismissed, please contact Toronto employment lawyers, Sultan Lawyers at 416-214-2111 or here.

 This is our second blog post on employment issues related to the COVID-19 pandemic; you can view the first one here.
 We will continue to provide clarity relating to employment rights during the COVID-19 outbreak.